 Studio apartments from R1,199,000 in Cape Town’s Southern Suburbs.
 Just 750m from UCT main campus, close to the medical campus and Amazon headquarters.
 Perfect for student accommodation or young professional rentals.
 Only 6 units remaining.

-Contact our IGrow Real Estate International Property Practitioners
+Contact our IGrow Real Estate International Property Practitioners:

 Carin Harris: